NetBurner 3.5.7

 #include <serial.h>

-Determines if data waiting in transmitter holding/shift registers are already sent out.
+Determines if all data waiting in the transmitter holding and shift registers has been sent.

 ◆ serwriteaddress()